 My healing begins from a place of connection and an appreciation of your potential and the power we have to impact each other.
-There are several deeply rooted philosophical beliefs that guide my understanding of our being-in- the-world.
-These ethics and philosophies are central to my identity and shape me as a person and as a healer:
+The depth work we do is collaborative, exploratory and loosely structured, as we are guided by whatever is emerging for the client in the moment.
+There are several deeply rooted philosophical beliefs that guide my therapeutic relationships and process.
+These ethics and philosophies are central to my identity and shape me both as a person and as a psychotherapist:

-We will work towards developing a critical consciousness of the structures, systems and cultural values that you - the client - endures, identifying the ways you can re-gain power, agency and dignity in spite of feeling disempowered in the world.
-I challenge the idea that sensitivity, perceptual openness and vulnerability are weakness, my work is strength based and I believe whole-heartedly that what has shaped you is a gift.
+We will work towards developing a critical consciousness of the structures, systems and cultural values that you - the client - endure, identifying the ways you can re-gain power, agency and dignity in spite of the disempowerment you may experience in our society.
+I challenge the idea that sensitivity, perceptual openness and vulnerability represent weakness.
+My work is strength based, by tapping into your wisdom and developing the strengths and tools you have, we can create opportunities for you to reach your potential.
+This is a journey of becoming your best self.

 “Knowing your power is what creates humility.
 Not knowing your power is what creates insecurity.”
 Nayyirah Waheed